logto-io/rfcs/draft/0001-organization.md

 - `jti`: The unique identifier of the access token.
 - `iss`: The issuer identifier of the authorization server.
 - `sub`: The user identifier.
-- `organization_id`: The unique identifier of the organization.
+- `org`: The unique identifier of the organization.
 - `exp`: The expiration time of the access token.
 - `iat`: The time when the access token was issued.
 - `scope`: The scopes in a whitespace-delimited string, which MUST be a subset of the scopes granted by the user.